 Fruity Semi-Naked Cake

-What a way to make a statement with fresh fruit!
-"A fun idea that we have done is to substitute fresh fruit instead of flowers for a summer wedding," says Lattier.
-"Strawberries, blueberries, and raspberries add so much color, and make the cake look extra fresh and delicious!"
+Topping your cake with fresh fruit is a fun way to complement a summer wedding.
+"Strawberries, blueberries, and raspberries add so much color, and make the cake look extra fresh and delicious," Lattier says.

 All-Chocolate Naked Cake

-A naked chocolate cake fit with berries and figs is perfect for a whimsical, woodland wedding.
+A naked chocolate cake featuring berries and figs is perfect for a whimsical, wooded wedding.
 We love the simplicity of this chocolate confection, complete with the sweetest cake topper.

 Sweet Pink Ombré Semi-Naked Cake

-This pink ombré confection is a subtle way to use the trend, and it has a more classic feel thanks to the pink tulips that are bunched on top.
-This would be the perfect addition to a late-spring wedding, or a garden-inspired soirée.
+This pink ombré confection is a subtle way to use the trend, and it has a more classic feel thanks to the pink tulips that are standing on top.
+This would be the perfect addition to a late spring wedding or a garden-inspired soirée.
 You could even mix up the ombré color to match any palette.

 Chocolate Semi-Naked Cake With Caramel Drizzle

 Adding a drizzle of caramel or chocolate is such a great way to make a semi-naked cake that much more irresistible.
-According to Lattier, this is a great style to put on display in an industrial venue with exposed brick, concrete, or wood beams.
+According to Lattier, this is an excellent style to put on display in an industrial venue with exposed brick, concrete, or wood beams.
 "I find the unfinished and exposed texture of the semi-naked style to fit them perfectly," she says.